Ben Gurion Airport: Baggage screening

-After check-in, all checked baggage is screened using sophisticated X-ray and CT scanners and put in a pressure chamber to trigger any possible explosive devices.
+After check-in, all checked baggage are screened using sophisticated X-ray and CT scanners and put in a pressure chamber to trigger any possible explosive devices which have a trigger dependent on air pressure.
 Following the check-in process, passengers continue to personal security and passport control.
 Before passing through the metal detectors and putting carry-on baggage through the X-ray machine at the security checkpoint, passports and boarding passes are re-inspected and additional questions may be asked.
 Before boarding the aircraft, passports and boarding passes are verified once again.
 Security procedures for incoming flights are not as stringent, but passengers may be questioned by passport control depending on country of origin, or countries visited prior to arrival in Israel.
 Passengers who have recently visited Arab countries are subject to further questioning.

 Airlines and destinations

 Passenger

 The following airlines serve regular scheduled and charter destinations at Ben Gurion Airport.
+Most of the airlines have been suspended or have delayed their resumption due to the Israel-Hamas War since 7 October 2023 and the ongoing situation in the Middle East.

 Cargo

 Statistics

 Commercial flights from Sde Dov Airport which, until its closure in July 2019, handled more domestic passengers annually than TLV have been moved to Ben Gurion.